-We would like to find a set of topological invariants we could use to classify three-manifolds along the same lines as in two dimensions in where compact orientable manifolds are classified according to their genus.
-The search of these invariants in the three-dimensional case is a matter of current investigation (Jones-Witten invariants, Casson invariants...).
-An attempt to classify three-dimensional manifolds has been made by Thurston \cite{Thurston} based in the geometrization conjecture: every compact, orientable three-manifold can be cut by disjoint embedded two-spheres and tori into pieces which, after gluing three-balls to all boundary spheres, admit geometric structures.
-That the manifold admits a geometric structure simply means that for every pair of points $x,y \in M$ there are two isometric neighborhoods $U_{x},U_{y} \subset M$.
+We would like to find a set of topological invariants that could be used to classify three-manifolds along the same lines as two-dimensional compact orientable manifolds are classified by the Euler invariant (i.e. the genus).
+The search of these invariants for the three-dimensional manifolds is a matter of current investigation (Jones-Witten invariants, Casson invariants,...).
+A particularly interesting attempt of classification is the one carried out by Thurston~\cite{Thurston} based on the geometrization conjecture: every compact, orientable three-manifold can be cut by disjoint embedded two-spheres and tori into pieces which, after gluing three-balls to all boundary spheres, admit geometric structures.
+That the manifold admits a geometric structure simply means that for every pair of points $x,y \in M$ there are two isometric neighborhoods~$U_{x},U_{y} \subset M$.

-One way in which we could get rid of these problems it to consider that at short distances we have a topological field theory \cite{Witten-Topological}.
-Then, below some critical lenght, the theory is in a symmetrical phase in which it only depends on some well defined topological invariants so the phase space is perfectly well characterized.
-In the low energy phase the invariance under diffeomorphisms is spontaneously broken by the vacuum, which is only Lorentz invariant, and the graviton is the corresponding Goldstone boson.
+One possible way to dispose of these problems is by considering that at short distances whaat we have is a topological field theory~\cite{Witten-Topological}.
+In this case, below some critical length, the theory is in a symmetrical phase depending only on some well defined topological invariants, so the phase space is perfectly well-characterized.
+In the-low energy phase the invariance under diffeomorphisms is spontaneously broken by the vacuum, which is only Lorentz invariant, and the graviton is the corresponding Goldstone boson.
 This idea is an old one and can be traced back to the early seventies \cite{Isham-Salam-Strathdee}.

 The group of $C^{\infty}$-diffeomorphisms of a smooth compact manifold $M$, $\mbox{Diff}(M)$, has some peculiar properties \cite{Milnor}.
-It is a Lie group with its Lie algebra given by the set $\mbox{Vect}(M)$ of smooth vector fields on $M$ which close under Lie brackets.
-This group is very different from ordinary Lie groups because it is not possible in general to get any element of the connected component of $\mbox{Diff}(M)$ as the image by the exponential map of an element of $\mbox{Vect}(M)$.
-However there always exist a set $v_{1},\ldots ,v_{k} \in \mbox{Vect}(M)$ such that any element $f\in \mbox{Diff}(M)$ can be written as
+It is a Lie group whose Lie algebra is given by the set $\mbox{Vect}(M)$ of smooth vector fields on $M$ closed under Lie brackets.
+This group is very different from ordinary Lie groups, since in general it is not possible to get any element in the connected component of $\mbox{Diff}(M)$ as the result of the exponential map acting on an element of $\mbox{Vect}(M)$.
+However, there always exists a set $v_{1},\ldots ,v_{k} \in \mbox{Vect}(M)$ such that any element $f\in \mbox{Diff}(M)$ can be written as